 The 2016 ACCAT screen is shown below.
 It shows, for each site, the 'ATO Risk' which indicates the likelihood of an adhesion induced incident using five colours.
-The area with the black highlight currently on the predicted the WSP activity

-- 1 Introduction

-- 2 Low adhesion

-- 3 Operational measures
+The area with graphic can be seen rising which is consistent with deteriorating conditions and vindicates the implementation of the reduced ATO brake rate.
+ACCAT also has a 'predictive' look-ahead capability to predict what the conditions will be up to 6 hours ahead.

 - 4 Infrastructure measures

 - 5 Rolling stock measures

 - 6 Train detection measures

 - 7 Abbreviations

 - 8 Glossary

 - 9 Bibliography

 - A1 Summary of preparations

 - A2 Solutions

 - A3 Vegetation management

 - A4 Troublesome tree chart

 - A5 Tree matrix

 - A6 Ideas compendium

 - A7 Template press pack

 - A8 Sources of contamination

 - A9 Autumn investigations

 - A10 Key recommendations